 Because of disk drive characteristics, random small accesses to data are much less efficient than larger ones.
-As shown in Figure 3 by the line labeled Unaligned I/O, disk efficiency increases as a function of the I/O size by amortizing the positioning cost over more data transfer.
-To take advantage of this trend, storage managers buffer data and issue large I/O requests [18, 29]; this, however, creates a tension between increased efficiency and higher demand for buffer space.
+As shown in Figure 3 by the line labeled Unaligned I/O, the disk efficiency increases with increasing I/O size by amortizing the positioning cost over more data transfer.
+To take advantage of this trend, storage managers buffer data and issue large I/O requests [15, 28].
+However, this creates a tension between increased efficiency and higher demand for buffer space.

-As observed before [31], track-aligned access for the same set of random requests, which include seeks and rotational latency, can be much more efficient as shown in Figure 3 by the line labeled Track-aligned I/O. Point A illustrates that the efficiency of a track-aligned random access (0.73, or 82% of the maximum) is higher than that of an unaligned access for a track-sized request.
-The difference between maximum streaming efficiency and track-aligned access is due to an average seek of 2.2 ms. At point B, the unaligned I/O efficiency catches up to the track-aligned efficiency at point A. Thus, a track-aligned I/O, can achieve the same disk efficiency as illustrated by points A and B in Figure 3.
+As observed before [30], track-aligned access for the same set of random requests can be much more efficient as shown in Figure 3 by the line labeled Track-aligned I/O. Point A highlights the higher efficiency of track-aligned access (0.73, or 82% of the maximum) over unaligned access for a track-sized request.
+The difference between maximum streaming efficiency and track-aligned access is due to an average seek of 2.2 ms. At point B, with I/O size 4 times as large, the unaligned I/O efficiency catches up to the track-aligned efficiency at point A. Thus, a track-aligned I/O 4× smaller than conventional (track-unaligned) I/O, can achieve the same disk efficiency as illustrated by points A and B in Figure 3.
 This alleviates the tension between request size and buffer space.
+Moreover, track-based access consistently provides this level of efficiency across disks developed over at least the past 10 years (see Table 1), making it a robust choice for automatically sizing efficient disk accesses.